Overview

 Drinking alcohol

-We recommend you keep well within the national recommended limits of alcohol (maximum of 14 units per week).
+We recommend you keep well within the national recommended limits of alcohol (maximum of 14 units each week).

 14 units is about the same as 6 pints of average-strength beer or 10 small glasses of lower-strength wine.

-Any amount of alcohol can damage the liver, especially if you have an underlying condition such as autoimmune hepatitis.
-Depending on the state of your liver, we may ask you to avoid alcohol completely.
+Any amount of alcohol can damage the liver, especially if you have an underlying condition such as AIH.
+Depending on the condition of your liver, we may ask you to avoid alcohol completely.

 Pregnancy and breastfeeding

-The most important thing is that your AIH is as controlled as well as possible during pregnancy.
+The most important thing is that your AIH is controlled as well as possible during pregnancy.

-It's important you tell us if you are pregnant or planning on getting pregnant so that we can review all of your medicines and monitor you more closely.
+It's important that you tell us if you are pregnant or planning on getting pregnant, so that we can review all of your medicines and monitor you more closely.

-Our team will be able to discuss the risks and benefits of continuing this medicine during pregnancy.
+Our team can discuss the risks and benefits of continuing this medicine during pregnancy.
 Many people continue to take this medicine safely throughout their pregnancy.

 The amount of prednisolone found in breast milk from mothers who were taking steroids and breastfeeding is very low.
 There have been no reports of side effects from steroids in these infants.